 Biography

-Catherine Peters specializes in medieval philosophy, with a particular focus on the thought of Thomas Aquinas and Avicenna.
-Her current research centers on the intersections of natural philosophy, metaphysics, natural theology, and the importance of the “person” in philosophy of disability.
+Catherine Peters is a tenured associate professor at Loyola Marymount University (Los Angeles, California).
+She specializes in medieval philosophy, with a particular focus on the thought of Thomas Aquinas and Avicenna.
+She earned her doctorate from the Center for Thomistic Studies at the University of St. Thomas (Houston, Texas) under the supervision of Jon McGinnis in 2019.
+Peters' research centers on the intersections of natural philosophy, metaphysics, and natural theology.

 Education (1)